alexanderjulo/docker-lamp/README.md

-# docker-lamp (archlinux based)
+# docker-lamp (ubuntu based)
 A simple and mostly automatic LAMP setup.
 Well, actually it is more like a LNMP, as I use nginx in favour of apache, but everybody uses the term and in this context I doubt there are many usecases where it matters.

-It is based on arch as the base image is especially small and minimal (and I know arch way better than ubuntu/debian).
+It is based on phusion's base docker image, as it takes care of service managment for me and is fine in terms of size.

-It will download the `arch/base` image, install nginx, php-fpm, mysqld and supervisor, configure them and make supervisor manage nginx, php-fpm and mysqld as systemd is not working within docker containers yet.
+It will download the `phusion/baseimage` image, install nginx, php-fpm and mysqld, configure them and install service scripts for runit to start them.

 **For a more detailed guide to setting up dev environments with docker, check out [my blog post](https://julo.ch/blog/docker-dev-environment)**